Former Trump Adviser Says "Screw" Mueller Subpoena In Intense TV Interviews

 "I think it would be funny if they arrested me," he said.

-A spokesman for the special counsel's office declined to comment on Nunberg's comments.
+A spokesperson for the special counsel's office declined to comment on Nunberg's comments.
 Nunberg did not immediately return a request for comment by BuzzFeed News.

 Asked by Tur if he thought the special counsel's office had "something on the president," Nunberg replied, "I think they may."